jjlea/scBPS/README.md

 `anno`: This file contains two columns and provides cell annotations for single-cell RNA sequencing data.
 The columns are as follows:

-	`cell_id` : The first column contains the unique cell identifier (ID) for each cell.
+	 The first column `cell_id` contains the unique cell identifier (ID) for each cell.

-	`cell_annotation`: The second column.
-Each unique group in the column will be treated as a distinct cell population, which will be used to calculate the BPSAUC score and p-value.
+	 The second column `cell_annotation` contains cell annotation information.
+Each unique group in this column will be treated as a distinct cell population, which will be used to calculate the BPS<sub>AUC</sub> score and p-value.
 Cells that do not belong to any of the relevant or interested cell population groups should be labeled as “other” in this column.

 `outdir`: This directory specifies the output location where all results will be saved.